smartcontractkit/crec-sdk/services/channels/README.md

 # Channels Service

 The Channels Service provides a comprehensive Go SDK for managing channels in the CREC platform.
-Channels are logical groupings that allow customers to organize their watchers, events, and operations.
-Each channel is scoped to an organization and provides isolation and organization for blockchain monitoring and transaction workflows.
+Channels are logical groupings that allow you to organize your watchers, events, and operations.
+Each channel is associated with your account and provides isolation and structure for blockchain monitoring and transaction workflows.

 ## Table of Contents